Types of Mead: The Ultimate Guide to Mead Classifications

 Spoiler alert: There are even more types of mead than what we have listed!
 The above list, however, should serve as a good starting point.
 So grab your upturned horn and join us in the mead hall!

-Another great thing about mead is its versatility.
+Another great quality of mead is its versatility.
 It has a wide ranging ABV (anywhere from 3-20%), and the types of mead are substantial.
 Let’s check’em out!

 Would you like to try some mead?
 Order here!